pwsafrica/pwsafrica.github.io/pages/1_about.md

 Our goal is to empower scientists at the University level in Africa with the programming tools needed to drive innovative research.
 We hope to achieve this by delivering an annual programming workshop, expanding to different Universities.

 ## This year
+This year we are looking to run another workshop, this time at the University of Rwanda.
+We will again focus on delivering a course which teaches the fundamentals of Python programming for mathematical sciences.

+## Previous workshops
-With [support](https://www.gla.ac.uk/schools/computing/internationalpartners/internationaloutreach/) from the School of Computing Science at the University of Glasgow, we are looking to start off at the University of Ibadan in Nigeria, delivering a two-week training which focuses on the fundamental concepts of Python programming for mathematical sciences.
+With [support](https://www.gla.ac.uk/schools/computing/internationalpartners/internationaloutreach/) from the School of Computing Science at the University of Glasgow, we started off our workshop series at the University of Ibadan in Nigeria, delivering a two-week training which focused on the fundamental concepts of Python programming for mathematical sciences.

 If you would like for us to come run a similar workshop at your University next year, please email <emph> pwsafrica@gmail.com</emph>.